Note: If you'd prefer to create a Job Profile using a quick start, see the Create a Job Profile Quick Start Guide.

 |NOTE: A Job Profile Report details all of the skills in a Job Profile, along with their Editor Ratings and Reviewer Ratings.|

-21] To download the Job Profile Report as a PDF, click the Download link in the menu on the right.
+20] To download the Job Profile Report, click the three dot menu in the upper right.

 |NOTE: One of the things you can do with the Job Profile Report PDF is print it and hand it out to a Reviewer.
 This is for Reviewers who prefer to use pencil and paper to review a Job Profile.|